geropl/github-mcp-go/memory-bank/activeContext.md

    - Defined test cases for issue operations tools

 2. Once testing is complete for repository, file, and issue operations:
-   - Implementing the remaining tools (branch operations, search operations, commit operations)
+   - Implementing the remaining tools (branch operations, search operations)
    - Adding tests for the remaining tools

 ## Recent Changes